shelipe/bancoPruebas/README.md

 Crud demo for current account movement tests.

-Made with java jsf + primefaces + mysql
+Made with java jsf 2.2 + primefaces 6.1
+and mysql